-In South Africa, the University of Cape Town Refugee Rights Clinic, which is funded and supported by UNHCR and other partners, successfully challenged the 2012 policy to close the Refugee Reception Offices to incoming refugees in the southern provinces.
+In South Africa, the University of Cape Town Refugee Rights Clinic, which is funded and supported by UNHCR and the southern provinces.
 The policy required all individuals who had not first obtained their residence permits in these provinces to return to their office of original application in order to legally remain in South Africa.
-Such an approach would have limited the freedom of movement of asylum-seekers and forced them to remain in the northern regions of South Africa.
+Such an approach South Africa.